codio/site/source/docs/classes/monitor/grading.html.md

 <img alt="authtoken" src="/img/docs/grading-assign.png" class="simple"/>

+<a name="releasegrades"></a>
 ### Releasing Grades
-Students are not shown the grades until you decide to release them to the class.
+By default students are not shown the grades until you decide to release them to the class.
 This allows you to hold back until you have completed the entire grading process and then release them in one go.
 If you want the students to see the grades as you go then simply flick the release grades switch before you start grading.

 <img alt="authtoken" src="/img/docs/grading-release.png" class="simple"/>